 Checking for the robustness of this test involves verifying that TBIT is sending properly assembled IP options in the messages sent to the servers.
-We also observe the server's response to options such as the Record Route option to verify that the server is properly understanding the options sent to it by TBIT.
+We also observe the composition of the server's response to options such as the Record Route option to verify that the server is properly understanding the options assembled and sent to it by TBIT.